What is Backlinking?

 In the marketing world there exist large pools of jargon thrown around which can quickly become confusing for those who are unfamiliar.
-Backlinking is one of them, a term that refers to a tool often used in the context of search engine optimization (SEO).
+Backlinking is one of them, a term that refers to a tool often used in the context of search engine optimization (SEO) and content marketing.

 A backlink, in and of itself, is simply a hyperlink that will connect you to another webpage if you decide to click on it.
 They will generally appear as a highlighted in-text reference to a topic that is in some way related to the one you are currently viewing.
 Backlinks serve to connect you to additional information to help provide background, context, and additional understanding of the term or terms that they reference.
 They will generally appear something like this: